huggingface/transformers/docs/source/main_classes/trainer.rst

 ZeRO
 =======================================================================================================================

-`Zero Redundancy Optimizer (ZeRO) <https://www.deepspeed.ai/tutorials/zero/>`__ is the work horse of DeepSpeed.
+`Zero Redundancy Optimizer (ZeRO) <https://www.deepspeed.ai/tutorials/zero/>`__ is the workhorse of DeepSpeed.
 It support 3 different levels (stages) of optimization.
 The first one is not quite interesting for scalability purposes, therefore this document focuses on stages 2 and 3.
+Stage 3 is further improved by the latest addition of ZeRO-Infinity.
 You will find more indepth information in the DeepSpeed documentation.

 The ``zero_optimization`` section of the configuration file is the most important part (`docs
 <https://www.deepspeed.ai/docs/config-json/#zero-optimizations-for-fp16-training>`__), since that is where you define